 To diagnose a concussion, doctors need to make sure brain structures are not damaged.
 The use of CT, MRI, or both may be needed.
 If there is no structural brain damage, only the symptoms need be treated.

 For concussion, acetaminophen is given for pain.
 Aspirin or another nonsteroidal anti-inflammatory drug (NSAID) should not be taken because they interfere with blood clotting and may contribute to bleeding from damaged blood vessels.
-Rest is the best treatment for a concussion.
+Rest of both the body and the brain is the best treatment for a concussion.

 Treatment for postconcussion syndrome is based on the severity of the symptoms.
 Rest and close observation are important.
 If symptoms worsen, people who have had a concussion should be taken to the doctor or hospital for evaluation.